Humboldt County, California: Television shows

 Much of The WB's Hyperion Bay and the CBS show Blue Skies as well as an episode of Moonlighting were filmed in Humboldt County.
 The infamous Patterson-Gimlin film was filmed on Bluff Creek near Orleans, California.

 Humboldt County has also been the subject of multiple documentary miniseries including Discovery Channel's Pot Cops and Netflix's Murder Mountain.

 Humboldt County has also been featured in episodes of On the Case with Paula Zahn, The Profit, Hamilton's Pharmacopeia, Top Gear, The Tonight Show with Jay Leno, Survivorman, Diners, Drive-ins and Dives, Finding Bigfoot, Treehouse Masters, Rescue 911, Walking With Dinosaurs, Somebody's Gotta Do It, Monsters Resurrected, Weediquette, Dan Rather Reports, Monster Fish, Beachfront Bargain Hunt, and many more.

 Ferndale was featured by Huell Howser in Road Trip Episode 149.

 Humboldt County has also been the filming location for countless national television advertisements, including many major car commercials.

 The Netflix series Virgin River is set in Humboldt County.

 Books

 In the book Lolita by Vladimir Nabokov there is a possible pun using the county's name (Humboldt) in connection to the main character's name (Humbert Humbert).
 This appears on page 108: "With the help of a guidebook I located [The Enchanted Hunters inn] in the secluded town of Briceland."
 This 'secluded town' could very well be a reference to the unincorporated Briceland of Humboldt County, making The Enchanted Hunters in 'Humboldt Land', continuing the novel's grotesque fairy-tale veneer.

+Towards the end of the novel Parable of the Sower by late author Octavia E. Butler, characters relocate to Humboldt County, near Cape Mendocino.
+The beginning of the sequel novel, Parable of the Talents, takes place in Humboldt County and mentions several cities by name, including Arcata, Eureka, and Garberville.